NeuralEnsemble/Networks_SIG/Report_CNS2018_Workshop.md

 ## Discussion and future plans

-There was general agreement t

-all open
+There was general agreement that it was useful for these initiatives to work together to make it easier for users to create detailed network models.
+An important aspect of all the work presented was that the code was open source and freely available for all.
+It was clear that all of these initiatives are still in active (sometimes early stages of) development and depend on input from the community and workshops to improve and become more usable.

-Concrete steps going forward
+Concrete steps which are planned going forward include:

-nml-pynn
-Sonata - NeuroML, PyNN, NetPyNE
+- Greater support for SONATA in NeuroMLlite, NetPyNE and PyNN
+- Investigation of areas of overlap in the NetPyNE format and NeuroMLlite and options for reuse of elements of the NetPyNE-UI in OSB
+- Getting the [multi area cortical model](https://github.com/INM-6/multi-area-model) into OSB and investigating options for mapping to NeuroML/NeuroMLlite/PyNN

-Activities of the SIG will continue and the next online videoconference for the
+Activities of the [SIG](https://github.com/NeuralEnsemble/Networks_SIG) will continue and the next online videoconference for the group is planned for September 2018.